 Schools must purchase products or services that are eligible for reimbursement, and then the vouchers for those purchases may be redeemed for cash.
 The deadline for making purchases for voucher redemption through the California Ed Tech K-12 Voucher Program has been extended to September 25, 2015.
 Local educational agencies (LEAs) are encouraged to use the vouchers they currently have before this deadline.
 Please see the Settlement Claims Administrator Ed Tech K-12 Voucher Program Web page for more information.

-Background information about the Ed Tech K-12 Voucher Program including "Purpose of the Program," "Eligibility Criteria," and "Amount Available in Vouchers to Eligible Districts and Schools," for all the first and second cy pres distributions, is available on the California Department of Education (CDE) Ed Tech K-12 Voucher: Background Web page.
+Background information about the Ed Tech K-12 Voucher program, including "Purpose of the Program", and "Eligibility Criteria," for all the cy pres distributions, is available on the California Department of Education (CDE) Ed Tech K-12 Voucher: Background Web page.

 Technology Plan Template (DOC)